-E. LEASING EXPENSES
+F. LEASING EXPENSES

-The facilities used to provide educational services are provided under a two-year lease arrangement from a private party that expired August 1, 2013.
-The arrangement requires the School to pay rent in monthly installments of \$7,445 through May 2013, and increasing to \$7,668 thereafter.
+The facilities used to provide educational services were provided under a two-year lease arrangement from a private party that expired August 1, 2013.
+The arrangement required the School to pay rent in monthly installments of \$7,668.
 The School verbally agreed to extend their lease through mid-August as they prepared their new space to open the 2013-2014 academic year.

 In May 2013, the School entered into a lease agreement with the Metropolitan Government of Nashville and Davidson County ("Metro") to occupy educational space in South Nashville.
 The lease term is for 10 years commencing from August 1, 2013 with the option to extend two 5-year terms each.
 The lease requires the School to pay rent in monthly installments of \$6,500 through July 2014, increasing 2% per year thereafter.
-The agreement also entitles the School to credit against the payment of rent certain tenant improvements approved in advance by Metro.
-The School estimates tenant improvements at a cost of \$629,641 to be funded by a construction loan (See Note J).
+The agreement also entitles the School to credit against the payment of rent certain tenant improvements approved Metro totaling \$674,083.
+Tenant improvements were primarily funded by a construction loan (See Note E).
+The School recorded rent expense related to the lease based on a straight-line calculation which totaled \$30,524 for the fiscal year and is included in occupancy expense.
+Deferred rent related to the straight-line rent is \$15,069 at June 30, 2014, and presented with deferred inflows of resources.